 Karel was an honorable-mention all-state pick by both the Omaha World-Herald and Lincoln Journal Star.
 Karel was also a member of the Bluejays’ basketball and baseball teams over his final three seasons.
 As a senior in baseball, Karel produced a .484 on-base percentage and scored 16 runs.

 Reid was born on July 7, 1997, and he is the son of Michael and Lisa Karel.
 He is majoring in management and earned a spot on the Nebraska Scholar-Athlete Honor Roll both semesters of his sophomore season.
-He was named to the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.
+He is a four-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 He has volunteered his time with the Nebraska Football Road Race, Kids Against Hunger and local hospital visits.